freddyguythe10th/KDR-Calculator/README.md

 ### CTRL + End
 Deletes current KDR/

 #### (As of right now, you can't change the keybinds unless you dive into the source code.
-This will change in a future version.)
+This will change in a future version (If I make a future version))